|Home > Application information|

 Students on programmes of study of more than one year should be aware that tuition fees increase every year.
 This annual increase should be taken into account when you are applying for a programme.

-Details regarding the methods of payment can be found at the University of Edinburgh Academic Registry website.
+Details regarding the methods of payment can be found at the University of Edinburgh Finance website.

 The programme welcomes applicants from zoological, biological, environmental and veterinary backgrounds or those that have a 2.1 honours degree in a relevant bio-science topic.
 Applicants who fall below the University of Edinburgh entry requirements but have relevant work experience may be considered on a case by case basis.